aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/video-download/youku-video-download/_index.md

 	// Initialize an instance of the MultimediaScraper class using var multimediaScraper = new MultimediaScraper();

-	// Create a multimedia object that includes information from the URL using var multimedia = multimediaScraper.GetMultimedia(url);
+	// Create a multimedia object that collects information from the URL using var multimedia = multimediaScraper.GetMultimedia(url);

 	// Get a VideoInfo object